MoAD & SFMOMA present

 Image credit: Scott Horton

 Raissa Simpson is a post-disciplinary artist, choreographer, and scholar who moves between embodied practice and academic inquiry to interrogate complex racial and cultural identities through movement.
 As Artistic Director and founder of San Francisco's award-winning PUSH Dance Company, she has presented work at over 50 venues nationwide, including Joyce SoHo, Aspen Fringe Festival, and Ferst Center for the Arts.
 In 2023, she opened the Sanctuary, a dance space in downtown San Francisco dedicated to centering the lived experiences of BIPOC and global majority artists.
 She serves as a faculty member of Stanford University's Department of Theater and Performance Studies, teaching contemporary modern dance.
-In her professional work in the field, Simpson has extensive experience in grant writing and arts development for equity-centered organizations, having successfully secured funding ranging from San Francisco's Office of Economic and Workforce Development to foundation support for artist-centered programming.

 This program is presented in partnership with SFMOMA and Suzanne Jackson: What is Love, on view September 27, 2025 - March 1, 2026